LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 <figcaption>The information available at each step in the Weiler-Atherton algorithm. </figcaption>
 </figure>

-The main concept behind the algorithm is at any stage we only need 12 pieces of information, six per polygon:
+The main concept behind the Weiler-Atherton algorithm is at any stage we only need 12 pieces of information, six per polygon (for special cases we will need more):
 1. The two co-ordinates of each of the two vertices on an edge.
 2. The direction of the edge.
 3. The fact that the vertices of the polygon as a whole are ordered clockwise.